 - Overactive salivation

-Gastrointestinal side effects are not the end of possible issues with Deramaxx for dogs, unfortunately.
-There are also hematologic side effects that could be a concern in your pet.
+Gastrointestinal problems involving the digestive system are not the end of possible issues with Deramaxx tablets, unfortunately.
+There are also hematologic adverse effects (affecting your dog's blood) that could be a concern in your pet.

-Hematologic side effects refer to the possibility of Deramaxx affecting the blood in dogs.
+Hematologic negative reactions refer to the possibility of Deramaxx tablets affecting the blood in dogs.
 Most have likely heard of hematology in reference to iron or blood platelets.
-It is a scary prospect to think of our furry pals having problems with their blood.
+However, hematologic effects are rare and normally mild but may occur and be life-threatening if not treated.

 - Anemia (low iron levels in the blood)